 The Company recognizes revenue when products are shipped to customers.
 The Company has agreements with distributors that provide limited rights of return and protection against price reductions initiated by the Company.
-Allowances for product returns and allowances are estimated based on historical experience and provisions are recorded at the time of shipment.
-Reserves for price reductions initiated by the Company are recognized at the time that such price reductions are initiated.
+The effect of these programs is estimated based on historical experience and provisions are recorded at the time of shipment.